-Select the creation date related to this case.
+Change the creation date related to this case (Planning Created), if needed.
+It defaults to the current date.

-Determine the anatomical limb side, either left or right.
+Determine the anatomical limb Side, either left or right.

-Select the Bone Type applicable for the deformity to be treated; choose between Long Bone, Ankle, Forefoot and Hindfoot.
+Select the Bone Type applicable for the deformity to be treated; choose between Long Bone, Femur, Tibia, Ankle, Forefoot and Hindfoot.
+Please, note that the selection Femur or Tibia displays the relative anatomical angles on HEX-ray analysis tools.

-Include any optional notes, which will be recorded in the Notes History log.
+Include any optional Notes, which will be recorded in the Notes History log.

-By choosing other Bone Types, such as Ankle, Forefoot or Hindfoot, the deformity parameters are adapted based on this anatomy, as well as the graphic representations.
+By choosing other Bone Types, such as Ankle, Forefoot or Hindfoot, the Deformity Parameters are adapted based on this anatomy, as well as the graphic representations.

 Proceed to the next step in the treatment planning process by clicking on the arrow on the right-hand side.
-This action, similarly to clicking update Views button, will confirm and save the entered data.
+This action, similarly to clicking Save & Update button, will confirm and save the entered data.